WZTourney/wztourney.github.io/docs/index.md

-# WZ Tourney #003: Clash of the Clans
+# WZ Tourney #004: The Tourney No One Wanted

-This will be a High Risk High Reward kill centered tournament involving essentially 2 rounds.
+This will be a double elimination tournament where both kills and placement will impact your outcome.
+This tournament will allow for a variety of playstyles to succeed.
+The goal of the tourney is to score points, not just kills.

 ## Team Responsibilities